 Judicial Programs include the Honor Board, Civitas Council and the Appeals Board.
 These student judicial boards are comprised of students elected from each class.
 The Honor Board also includes Converse II representatives elected by the student body.
-Honor Board has jurisdiction over Honor Code violations, and Civitas Council has jurisdiction over Community Values violations.
+Honor Board has jurisdiction over Honor Code violations, and the board is advised by the Associate Provost for Student Success.
+Civitas Council has jurisdiction over Community Values violations, and the council is advised by the Assistant Dean of Diversity and Inclusion.
 The Appeals Board is convened in the case of an appeal of a judicial decision or sanction.
 For a detailed description of case procedures and jurisdiction, see the Student Handbook.